kyma-project/rafter/hack/charts/rafter/README.md

     incubator/rafter
 ```

 The above command install release with custom `ServiceAccount` resource with `rafter-service-account` name.
-Additionally.

 Alternatively, a YAML file that specifies the values for the above parameters can be provided while installing the chart.
-For example,
+For example:

 ``` bash
 $ helm install --name rafter-release -f values.yaml incubator/rafter